dotmote/sapflow/InstallationSteps_full.md

     - Select WiFi network, enter password, and select **"Save"**.
     - Wait to connect.
 “AutoConnectAP” will disappear from network list when complete.
 - [ ] NOTE: If "AutoConnectAP" network does not appear:
+    - Once connected, it will not reappear when reconnecting to the same network.
     - Press and hold Reset button on microcontroller for 5 seconds.
     - In script, activate `//wifiManager.resetSettings();` to `wifiManager.resetSettings();`.
 Upload to microcontroller.
     - "AutoConnectAP" network should now appear.
 Connect through phone.